What is broadband max? The fastest broadband speeds and packages

 What are the current maximum broadband speeds?

-Outside of business connections the best broadband speed an average consumer can get anywhere in the world is an incredible 2Gb (gigabit per second), which is more than 12 times faster than Virgin Media’s top end 152Mb cable broadband.
+Outside of business connections the best broadband speed an average consumer can get anywhere in the world is an incredible 2Gb (gigabit per second).
 But that's only offered by an ISP in Japan and it's going to be some time before we see that kind of performance in the UK.

-You can however get somewhere close to that with 1Gb broadband, which is still plenty fast...
+You can however get close to that with 1Gb broadband, which is still plenty fast...

 To get this kind of speed you’ll need a FTTH (Fibre To The Home) connection.
-Countries such as Sweden and South Korea (which currently has the fastest broadband in the world with an average speed of 33.4Mb) enjoy fairly widespread access to FTTH, and Google Fibre in the US offers gigabit broadband in selected areas.
+Countries such as Sweden and South Korea enjoy fairly widespread access to FTTH, and Google Fibre in the US offers gigabit broadband in selected areas.

-In the UK FTTH is available in a few locations, often from smaller firms.
-Rural broadband provider Gigaclear has installed FTTH to some villages in rural parts, Hyperoptic offers FTTH to new build flats and CityFibre operates FTTH networks in Bournemouth, York and soon Glasgow.
+In the UK, FTTH is available in a few locations, often from smaller firms.
+Rural broadband provider Gigaclear has installed FTTH to some villages in rural parts, Hyperoptic offers FTTH to new build flats and CityFibre operates FTTH networks in several areas.

 The bigger players are also involved but progress has been slow.
 BT has been trialling FTTH for several years and it is now becoming an option for a lucky few, but speeds are presently limited to ‘just’ 330Mb.
 Virgin Media is also trialling 1Gb broadband, while Sky and TalkTalk have partnered with CityFibre for the deployment of their FTTH network in York.